The Ultimate Homeowner’s Guide:

 What Is an Epoxy Floor?
 (The Outdated Competitor)

 You’ve seen epoxy everywhere.
 It’s the shiny, paint-like coating that’s popular in DIY shows and hardware store kits.
 An epoxy floor is a mix of two parts: a resin and a hardener.
-When you mix them, a chemical reaction starts that turns the liquid into a hard, plastic-like shell that sits on top of your concrete.
+When you mix them, a chemical reaction begins, turning the liquid into a hard, plastic-like shell that forms on top of your concrete.

 Think of epoxy as a thick layer of glue.
 It’s hard, it’s shiny (at first), and it can look good when it’s brand new.
 For a long time, it was the only real option besides bare concrete.